 Sticks and Stone will bring you on a fun journey, taking you through a little of *every* style of music via the marimba (also known as the “grand piano of xylophones”) and other percussion instruments.
 Sticks and Stone finds inspiration from the percussion ensembles and solo material of university settings, from folk marimba-band traditions of Latin America and Africa, and also from bands and ensembles of every style, incorporating its own “jam” element.
 Expect to hear music you recognize on an instrument you don’t... and also to be challenged with the unfamiliar!

-The group released its debut album "Marimba Around the World on Sept 12th, 2020".
+The group released its debut album "Marimba Around the World" on Sept 12th, 2020.
 It has seen radio-play locally, nationally and internationally.
-Current exciting projects include Physically Distanced Community Concerts and work towards a second album, "High Information Music for Children.
+Current exciting projects include Curbside Community Concerts and work towards a second album, "High Information Music for Children.

 "Your performances at the city market this morning were awesome!
 As an international music examiner, I loved hearing you.
 My house guest is a fantastic percussionist from Indonesia and he was also very impressed.
 You play with such skill, enthusiasm and musical integrity.
 Wow!"